-- Textbooks were purchased at the beginning of the current semester. - The cash register receipt received at the time of purchase is turned in with the refunded book. - 3) New textbooks are returned in new condition.
+- 1) Textbooks were purchased at the beginning of the current semester. - 2) The original cash register receipt received at the time of purchase is submitted in with the refunded book. - New textbooks are returned in new condition.
 If books are marked with any highlighting or names, the refund allowance will be at the USED book purchase price.
-This policy does not pertain to used books. - Shrink-wrapped books cannot be returned if the wrap has been removed.
+Used books must be in resalable condition. - 4) Shrink-wrapped books cannot be returned if the wrap has been removed.